Riley and Associates, P.C.DirectionsRequest for InformationRequest an Appointment

-Self-employment tax basicsHow to deduct your home officeWhen to set up a Corporation or other Business EntityLinksRiley and Associates, P.C.
+CrowdfundingCrowdfundingSelf-employment tax basicsSelf-employment tax basicsHow to deduct your home officeWhen to set up a Corporation or other Business EntityLinksRiley Business Services

-Self-employment tax basicsThe New Tax Guide for Artists of Every Persuasion, by Peter Jason Riley, CPA is the only complete tax guide available specifically for the working artist.
 My goal in writing this book was to give the artist an overall understanding of the unique aspects of taxation for people in the arts.
 By reading the book and using my deduction checklists I want you to do a better job at collecting the data through the year and be better prepared to present your tax information to your income tax advisor.
 Real life examples illustrate the many situations an artist may encounter.
 By understanding your specific situation you will be better prepared to choose an appropriate income tax advisor.
-Keep in mind that no matter how good your tax advisor is, YOU are the one who has to develop a basic understanding of your taxable income and what is deductible, so that you are saving the proper receipts and documentation for your tax return.

-Four artist friends, whose professional lives illustrate many examples throughout the book, demonstrate the unique business and tax aspects of being an artist.
+Four artist friends, whose professional lives illustrate many examples throughout the book, demonstrate the unique business and tax aspects of being in a creative endeavor.
 The reader walks through a full year of their activities as artists and the tax implications of their work.
-Our four artists are:

-1. Liz Brushstroke - Brushstroke Artist and College Professor.
+1. Liz Brushstroke - VisualArtist and College Professor.
 Liz is a tenured college professor but she also has an active life as an independent visual artist and is represented by a gallery in New York City and Dublin.
+Click here for Sample Tax Return.

 2. Ima Starr - Actor, model and writer.
 Ima is very busy as both actor and model.
 She is also a part-time singer and has even written a book.
 She is a member of Actors’ Equity Association and the Screen Actors Guild (SAG).
+Click here for Sample Tax Return.

 3. Sonny Phunky - Musician.
 Sonny is a freelance bass player and does some teaching on the side.
 He works both as an employee and as a contract player.
+Click here for Sample Tax Return.

 4. Guy Focal - Writer.
 Guy has a full-time magazine staff writer job but also has earnings writing freelance book reviews and articles for other publications, and he has published children’s books.
+Click here for Sample Tax Return.

 The book contains the following chapters: